msrxse/repairshop/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Authentication

+- This authentication setup implement a custom auth solution and is for educational purposes only.
+For increased security and simplicity, is always recommended to use an authentication library instead.

+- Here are the steps taken:

+  - The user submits their credentials through a form.
+  - The form sends a request that is handled by an API route.
+    Here we use useActionState(), passing it a server action and initialState, and it returns the action to use in your form, along with the latest state and the pending state of the form submission.
+  - Upon successful verification, the process is completed, indicating the user's successful authentication.
+    During verification, the hook allows the UI to have the latest state as given from the result of verifying the user.
+So the form can display errors and loading state right away.
+Also, useActionState allows the server response from submitting the form to be displayed even before hydration has completed.
+  - If verification is unsuccessful, an error message is shown.

+- On validation success, we want to create a session.
+In this case, that is to create an HTTP-only cookie storing a JWT token.
+We are using a stateless authentication and with the `jose` SignJWT function we are able to properly encrypt the user data into the JWT token.
+To decrypt we use jwtVerify from same library.
+- Here on onwards we use a NextJS middleware that runs on every request and checks the cookie.
+If the user has a session it is allowed to visit protected routes otherwise we redirect to the login page.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: